sli-23/ecs-171-2022fall-project/README.md

 Our first model is a linear regression model, which we get a mean squared error of around 0.1045.

 ### neural network Model
 Our second model is a neural network model.
+With the first three layers using activation function relu and the output layer using activation sigmoid.
+With these setting, we were able to achive 89% accuracy.

 ## Reference:
 https://stackoverflow.com/questions/38152356/matplotlib-dollar-sign-with-thousands-comma-tick-labels